 Birmingham is well recognised for its research methods teaching with over 20 years’ experience of delivering short course CPD teaching in research methods, in addition to running a Master’s programme in Clinical Trials (MSc/PGDip/PGCert).

-- Explain key statistical concepts such as probability and statistical inference and interpret measures of treatment effect, confidence intervals and P-values.
+- Interpret key statistical concepts such as measures of treatment effect, confidence intervals and P-values.

 - Define the role and importance of patient and public involvement in clinical trials.